Meteor-Community-Packages/awesome-meteor/readme.md

   - [mdg:validated-method](https://github.com/meteor/validated-method) - Define methods in a structured way, with mixins.
   - [meteor-partitioner](https://github.com/Meteor-Community-Packages/meteor-partitioner) - Transparently divide a single Meteor.js app into several different instances shared between different groups of users.

+- Analytics
+  - [okgrow:analytics](https://github.com/okgrow/analytics/) - Google Analytics, Mixpanel, KISSmetrics (and more) integration for meteor.
+  - [quave:analytics](https://github.com/quavedev/analytics) - A Meteor package that allows you to send your page views and more to Google Analytics.

 - Collections
   - [aldeed:collection2](https://github.com/Meteor-Community-Packages/meteor-collection2) - Attach a schema to a Mongo.Collection.
 Automatically validates against that schema when inserting and updating from client or server code.
   - [aldeed:schema-deny](https://github.com/longshotlabs/meteor-schema-deny) - Allows you to deny inserting or updating certain properties in your database by setting options in your schema.
   - [aldeed:schema-index](https://github.com/longshotlabs/meteor-schema-index) - Control some MongoDB indexing from your SimpleSchema.
   - [matb33:collection-hooks](https://github.com/Meteor-Community-Packages/meteor-collection-hooks) - Extends Mongo.Collection with before/after hooks for insert, update, remove, find, and findOne.
-  - [meteor-publish-composite](https://github.com/Meteor-Community-Packages/meteor-publish-composite) - Provides a flexible way to publish a set of related documents from various collections using a reactive join.
+  - [rywood:publish-composite](https://github.com/Meteor-Community-Packages/meteor-publish-composite) - Provides a flexible way to publish a set of related documents from various collections using a reactive join.
 This makes it easy to publish a whole tree of documents at once.
 The published collections are reactive.
   - [dburles:collection-helpers](https://github.com/dburles/meteor-collection-helpers) - Collection helpers automatically sets up a transformation on your collections.
   - [cultofcoders:grapher](https://github.com/cult-of-coders/grapher) - Grapher: Meteor.js Collection Joins + Reactive GraphQL like queries.
   - [quave:collections](https://github.com/quavedev/collections) - Helps to create collections in a standard way.